MrKaszeba19/PapajLang/README.md

 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
 - In order to specify your output, you can execute rpn with a flag (e.g. `rpn "2 3.4 + 4.5 *" -i` provides an output of rounded integer).
 Type a command `rpn help` to check out the available flags in this program.
 - If you need help, you can type `rpn help`.
+- If you want to parse an RPN script file, then execute `rpn parse FILENAME`.

 **Flags' functionalities don't work right now, they will be reimplemented and improved by the version of 0.4.0**